 You might be interested in going to a small college, but just how small is "small," exactly?
 In general, schools that are considered "small" have fewer than 5,000 students in total.
-However, quite a few schools are actually at least 10 times smaller than this!
+However, quite a few schools are actually less than 1/10 that size!

 In this article I'll describe the characteristics of small colleges and then provide a list of the smallest colleges in the nation by category.
 That way you can decide if going to a small school really is the right decision for you.